Derek Carr Player Prop Bets for NFL Week 6 | Las Vegas vs. Denver 10/17/2021

 Derek Carr Player Prop Bets for NFL Week 6 - Las Vegas vs. Denver

-Before placing any bets on Derek Carr's player prop bet markets for Sunday's game, which starts at 4:25 PM ET on CBS, here are some key stats and trends to know.
-AFC West opponents meet in Week 6 when Carr's Las Vegas Raiders (3-2) hit the field against the Denver Broncos (3-2) at Empower Field at Mile High in Denver, Colorado.
+Before Derek Carr hits the field for Sunday's game, which starts at 4:25 PM ET on CBS, here are some key facts and figures you should know ahead of placing a bet on his player prop bet markets.
+Carr's Las Vegas Raiders (3-2) and the Denver Broncos (3-2) play in a Week 6 matchup between AFC West opponents at Empower Field at Mile High.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.